Nether Wallop

 Nether Wallop contains many old thatched cottages, and has been featured in books and TV programmes as one of the prettiest villages in England.
 In particular, Dane Cottage in Five Bells Lane was used as Miss Marple's home in the village of St. Mary Mead for the BBC TV adaptations of the Agatha Christie novels.
 The house and many of the surrounding lanes within the village were used as the setting and are commonly seen throughout many of the Miss Marple films.

 Sir Richard Reade (1511–1575), Lord Chancellor of Ireland, was a native of Nether Wallop, where his family were Lords of the Manor for several generations.

+British Olympic skater and Hollywood movie star Belita (Belita Gladys Lyne Jepson-Turner) as born at Garlogs in Nether Wallop in 1923.

 The conductor Leopold Stokowski died at his home in Nether Wallop on 13 September 1977.